 Our 360-degree swivel is the perfect addition to any play equipment, providing less tangling and wrapping of chains for a smoother swinging experience.
-The top plate provides added strength and stability, while the universal joints are covered with a rubber boot for finger protection.
-Painted with rust proof enamel in red.
-It has 2 plates that are 5 ½ ” x 5 1/2” with four ½ ” holes that are 3 5/8” center to center.
-There is a welded nut securing the swivel to the plate.
-It hangs down 10 1/2″ from wood frame.
-You can use the A6500 – A6000 or the A5725 for this.
-This product should last 2 years in harsh conditions and up to 5 years in optimal conditions and 2 years in harsh conditions, although some conditions may require replacement sooner.
-Tensile strength is 16000 lbs.
+The top plate provides added strength and stability, while the universal joints are covered with a rubber boot to ensure finger protection.
+This rust-proof, red enamel-painted swivel comes with two plates, each measuring 5 ½ ” x 5 1/2” with four ½ ” holes that are 3 5/8” center to center.
+The welded nut secures the swivel to the plate for added safety.
+Hanging down at 10 1/2″ from the wood frame, this swivel can be used with our A6500 – A6000 or the A5725.
+With a tensile strength of 16000 lbs, this product is sure to last up to 5 years in optimal conditions and 2 years in harsh conditions, although some conditions may require replacement sooner.

 **Installation, Safe Use and Maintenance Instructions**

 IMPORTANT: Please read for important information.
 In this material we have tried to provide some requirements stated in the CPSC Handbooks, ASTM F2373-11, F1487-11 and F1148-09.
 However, we in no way intend for this to be a complete list of requirements.
 Also these publications are updated frequently with changes therefore, you should read these publications yourself to determine if any part or installation could prove a danger to a child.